blinklet/learning/data-science/000-use-environment-variables.md

 If you plan to deploy your program in the cloud, you may store secrets in a tool like [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts) or [Google Secrets Manager](https://cloud.google.com/architecture/security-foundations/keys-secret-management), which would then automatically set up environment variables when you deploy your program on their platforms.

-For developers, there is a simple and secure method for storing secrets used to set environment variables in the development system.
-We propose you use a *dotenv* file.
+For developers, there is a simple and secure method for storing secrets used to set environment variables in the development system: a *dotenv* file.

 ## *Dotenv* files

-When developing your Python program on your local computer, store secrets locally in a [*dotenv* file](https://dev.to/nicat/using-dotenv-env-in-python-4l49), which is a file named *.env* and is placed in your development project's root folder.
-To protect your sensitive information, you except the *.env* file from source control.
+A [*dotenv* file](https://dev.to/nicat/using-dotenv-env-in-python-4l49) is a file named *.env* and is placed in your development project's root folder.
+When developing your Python program on your local computer, store secrets used to set environment variables in your project's *.env* file.

+To protect your sensitive information, except the *.env* file from source control.
 Then, in your program, use the *[python-dotenv](https://pypi.org/project/python-dotenv/)* package to load variables from either the *.env* file or from the program's environment.

 ### Install the *python-dotenv* package

-Install *python-dotenv* package in your Python project's [virtual environment](https://realpython.com/python-virtual-environments-a-primer/).
+Install the *[python-dotenv](https://pypi.org/project/python-dotenv/)* package in your Python project's [virtual environment](https://realpython.com/python-virtual-environments-a-primer/).

 ```bash
 (env) $ pip install python-dotenv